 You can also say, “I love you because you are divine.”
 And I claim that with all of my heart, with all that I am and whatever I am to become.
 I send it up to God and the Holy of Holies.
 That it comes forth into all the creation as a great, great, great blessing.

-Note: You may find of interest the following items that are available through the MSIA website store: “Choosing the Divine Presence” by John-Roger and John Morton that includes a rich compilation of John-Roger and John Morton excerpts leading us to our own Divine Presence and 24 moments of Divine Presence by John-Roger (1 DVD and 2CDs in English and Spanish); “Calling Forward the Beloved” by John-Roger available in MP3 and MP4 formats; “Gratitude: An Attitude to Success” by John-Roger available in DVD, MP3, MP4, CD), and two books by John Morton: The Blessings Already Are and You Are the Blessings.
+Note: You may also find of interest the following items that are available through the MSIA website store: “Choosing the Divine Presence” by John-Roger and John Morton that includes a rich compilation of John-Roger and John Morton excerpts leading us to our own Divine Presence and 24 moments of Divine Presence by John-Roger in English and Spanish); “Calling Forward the Beloved” by John-Roger; “Gratitude: An Attitude to Success” by John-Roger; and two books by John Morton: The Blessings Already Are and You Are the Blessings.